A job for the displaced : a new sesame paste factory in Sulaymaniyah

 The factory store front, with the sales area

-This project, led by the Brotherhood with Iraq under the aegis of the dioceses, was made possible thanks to the craftsmanship of the Baqtar family, who took refuge in the area two years ago, coming from Qaraqosh where they owned a similar factory.
+This project, led by Fraternity in Iraq under the aegis of the dioceses, was made possible thanks to the craftsmanship of the Baqtar family, who took refuge in the area two years ago, coming from Qaraqosh where they owned a similar factory.
 Their factory had been active for more than twenty years, with six presses and an impressive revenue: ten billions dinars per year! (approx. US$ 8.5 millions) They also owned a hen house and several businesses.
 This economic prosperity all went down with the arrival of ISIS, and in the night of August 6, 2014, the family had to flee the city.

 Today, five family members work in the factory, located close to the Sulaymaniyah city center, under the authority of a local Kurd manager, Nabil.

-The members of the Baqtar family, who are in charge of the sesame paste production)
+The members of the Baqtar family, who are in charge of the sesame paste production

 Work, despite everything